yunbolyu/duplicate_image_detection/README.md

-# duplicate_image_detection
+# Duplicate Image Detection

 This Code help to detect the duplication pictures in one picture.
-Especially using in Bio-medical.
+Especially using in Biomedical Engineering.